Junjie-Ye/RethinkingTMSC/README.md

-# RethinkingTMSC
+# [EMNLP 2023] RethinkingTMSC

-## RethinkingTMSC: An Empirical Study for Target-Oriented Multimodal Sentiment Classification
+## [EMNLP 2023] RethinkingTMSC: An Empirical Study for Target-Oriented Multimodal Sentiment Classification
 > Dataset and codes for paper "RethinkingTMSC: An Empirical Study for Target-Oriented Multimodal Sentiment Classification"

 Junjie Ye